Business (BUS)

 This course prepares students for the communication challenges of the twenty-first century workplace.
 Essential elements of the writing process are covered.
 Students complete the standard brief transactional messages; follow a structured research process and produce an executive report; and make a professional oral presentation.
 Job search communication is included with an emphasis on strategic best practices.

-Overview of communication differences between cultures and how to successfully adapt global business practices across different cultures.
-Taught in a global setting it will utilize both organizational and cultural experiences to enhance written and verbal communication skills.
+Overview of cross-cultural communication differences and how to successfully adapt international business practices across cultures.
+This course will be taught in a global setting and will utilize both organizational and cultural experience to develop cultural intelligence and global acumen.
+Further, this course will enhance both written and verbal communication skills in global settings.
+Course may be repeated once for credit when the location of study varies.

 BUS 3337 The Business Of Professional Sports (3)